petebacondarwin/foodme-further/step-07/README.md

-# Step 5 - e2e testing
+# Step 7 - End to End (e2e) testing with Protractor

 ## Where are we?